raphnet/swpxlt/README.md

 ### png2cga (for mode 4)

-png2cga loads an indexed color (max 4 colors) images and outputs raw data for writing to the two video memory planes (odd and even lines) at B8000:0000 and B800:2000.
+png2cga loads an indexed color (max 4 colors) image and outputs raw data for writing to the two video memory planes (odd and even lines) at B8000:0000 and B800:2000.

 ```
 Usage: ./png2cga input_file output_file